tidancadlab/whiteBLOB/README.md

 ---

-For any further questions or support, please contact us at [support@example.com](mailto:info@whiteblob.site).
+For any further questions or support, please contact us at [info@whiteblob.site](mailto:info@whiteblob.site).